Remember my awesome product? It’s still for sale. Click here to buy!

 Use the information you collect to help build a segmentation plan.
 When creating your survey, ask questions that will help you match your database of clients to the archetypes you want to attract.

 For example, if you’re trying to attract “wealthy middle-aged couples with kids.”
 Pepper in questions like, “On a scale of 1-10 how financially wealthy do you consider yourself?”

 Analyze your survey results, and if you’re attracting “upscale people without kids,” then you need to assess how you’re attracting people and why you’re not attracting the right archetypes.

 Want more objective data?
 Check out Google’s Consumer Surveys, which polls users across the internet in your market segments with a set of survey questions.
 It’s affordable and awesome.
-(Infusionsoft by Keap used it to create the 2018 Small Business Marketing Trends Report.)
+(Keap used it to create the 2018 Small Business Marketing Trends Report.)